Oghma-Infinium/Vagabond/Documentation/CONFIG.md

 This section will cover the following Optional Mods that are included as a part of the modlist.
 Please note that if you do any of these tweaks, it is in your best interest to share this information when reporting any potential bugs that you encounter when playing the modlist.

 1. **Dark Souls Underwear - Never Nude Bodyslide Generated files**: Enabled by default.
 Disable this mod if you wish to have a nude body.
    > Only for female characters.

- 2. **3BA less bounce**: Enabled by default.
+2. **3BA Less Bounce**: Enabled by default.
 Disable this mod if you want your 3BA body to jiggle more.
    > Only for female characters.

+3. **Skyrim Upscaler - DLAA** - Enable this mod if you'd like better antialiasing, but do not use the DLSS settings since this version **does not work with ENB**.
+   > DLAA and DLSS **cannot** be used together.
+Do not enable this if you're using Puredark's Patreon DLSS mod.

- 3. **[NoDelete] Skyrim Priority My Setting**: These are my personal settings for [Skyrim Priority](https://www.nexusmods.com/skyrimspecialedition/mods/50129).
+4. **Skyrim Priority My Setting**: These are my personal settings for [Skyrim Priority](https://www.nexusmods.com/skyrimspecialedition/mods/50129).
 If you wish to edit this to accomodate for your PC specs, please read the `PriorityMod.toml` file within the mod.
     > If you have no clue how to edit this file, do not touch this mod.

- 4. **ENB Preset Options:** By default, the list comes with Bjorn ENB enabled.
-Under the `ENB Preset Options` separator, you may untick the `Bjorn ENB` mod and enable **one** of the 3 optional ENBs depending on what you prefer.
+5. **ENB Preset Options:** By default, the list ships with Amon ENB for NAT 3.
+Under the `ENB Preset Options` separator, you may untick the `AMON ENB REBORN for NAT 3` mod and enable **one** of the 4 optional ENBs depending on what you prefer.

 ## Patreon DLSS and ENB Binaries